 The call for data was put on the list servers or forums of SPSP, European Association of Social Psychology (EASP), and Social Psychology Network (SPN; all on 3rd of December, 2012).
 This resulted in 9 replies, yielding 3 useful studies.

 Kip Williams keeps a list of Cyberball studies on his website.
-This list was used to check for extra articles that did not turn up in the initial searches on November 15th, 2012.2 The list included 93 papers, of which 9 papers were included to be coded.
+This list was used to check for extra articles that did not turn up in the initial searches on November 15th, 2012.
+It has been updated since, but the list that was used can be found on the Open Science Framework.
+The used list included 93 papers, of which 9 papers were included to be coded.

 The final searches included Google Scholar alerts, SPSP conference abstracts, and personal communication.
 The Google Scholar alerts were used to keep up to date with new literature.
 These alerts notify a user when new search results for a search term occur and were used for cyberball and ball-tossing.
 This yielded 85 search results of which 25 were saved for coding.
 SPSP conference abstracts from 2006 through 2013 were searched for Cyberball studies.
 This led to personal communications with the authors of the conference abstracts, leading to additional studies.
 Pooled, the personal communication and the conference abstracts yielded 21 potentially relevant studies, of which 20 were saved for coding.
 The seminal paper by Williams et al. [1] was added separately.

 In sum, the literature search spanned 2468 potentially relevant studies, resulting in 205 that were saved for coding.
 During coding, papers were assessed to fit the inclusion criteria.
 Of the 205 papers, 107 papers were excluded for a variety of reasons.
 See also Fig. 2.
 Several involved the use of a within-subjects design (52 papers).
 Some papers could not be accessed (5 papers) or could not be included because we did not receive the required data on request (7 papers).
 Some were excluded for other reasons (43 papers), such as not involving new data (e.g., a dissertation study that was later published).
 All included papers were published between 2000 (after the introduction of Cyberball) and April 2013.
-This resulted in a final, fully coded sample of 98 papers containing 120 studies, with mean sample size 98.9 and median sample size 74.3 There were a total of 11,869 Cyberball participants.
+This resulted in a final, fully coded sample of 98 papers containing 120 studies, with mean sample size 98.9 and median sample size 74.
+Oaten, Williams, Jones and Zadro [48] was applicable, but was excluded due to being an outlier with respect to effect size (ds > 15; see also Gerber and Wheeler, 2009; p.
+473).
+There were a total of 11,869 Cyberball participants.

 Fig. 2.
 PRISMA flowchart of the current meta-analysis.